Miroslav Stevanović

-Miroslav Stevanović ([mǐroslaʋ steʋâːnoʋitɕ]; born 29 July 1990) is a Bosnian professional footballer who plays as a winger for Swiss Super League club Servette and the Bosnia and Herzegovina national team.
+Miroslav Stevanović ([mǐroslaʋ steʋâːnoʋitɕ]; born 29 July 1990) is a Bosnian professional footballer who plays as a winger for Swiss Super League club Servette.

 Stevanović started his professional career at Vojvodina, who loaned him to Palić in 2009 and to Borac Banja Luka in 2010.
 In 2013, he was transferred to Sevilla, who sent him on loan to Elche later that year and to Alavés a year later.
 In 2014, he signed with Győr.
 The following year, Stevanović switched to Ergotelis.
 He joined Željezničar in 2016.
 A year after, he moved to Servette.

-A former youth international for Bosnia and Herzegovina, Stevanović made his senior international debut in 2012, earning over 20 caps since.
+A former youth international for Bosnia and Herzegovina, Stevanović made his senior international debut in 2012, earning over 30 caps until 2023.

 Club career

 Early career

-Stevanović started playing football at his hometown club Drina Zvornik, before joining youth academy of Serbian team Vojvodina in 2008.
+Stevanović started playing football at his hometown club Drina Zvornik, before joining the youth academy of Serbian team Vojvodina in 2008.
 In July 2009, he was sent on six-month loan to Palić, with whom he made his professional debut and scored his first professional goal.
-In January 2010, he was loaned to Borac Banja Luka until the end of season.
+In January 2010, he was loaned to Borac Banja Luka until the end of the season.

 In January 2013, Stevanović was transferred to Spanish side Sevilla.
 In July, he was sent on a season-long loan to Elche.
-In January 2014, he was loaned to Alavés for the remainder of campaign.
+In January 2014, he was loaned to Alavés for the remainder of the campaign.

 In December, Stevanović moved to Hungarian club Győr.

 In September 2015, he joined Greek outfit Ergotelis.

 In January 2016, he switched to Željezničar.

 Servette

 In July 2017, Stevanović signed a three-year deal with Swiss side Servette.
 He made his official debut for the team on 4 August against Rapperswil-Jona.
 On 10 September, he scored his first goal for Servette in a triumph over FC Schaffhausen.

-In January 2019, he was named Swiss Challenge League Player of the Year for 2018.
+In January 2019, he was named Swiss Challenge League Player of the Year.

-Stevanović was instrumental in Servette's conquest of league title, his first trophy with the club, which was sealed on 10 May and earned them promotion to Swiss Super League.
+Stevanović was instrumental in Servette's conquest of the Swiss Challenge League title, his first trophy with the club, which was sealed on 10 May and earned them promotion to the Swiss Super League.
 He had an impact of 11 goals and 14 assists.

-In May, he extended his contract until June 2022.
+In May, he extended his contract with the squad until June 2022.

-Stevanović played his 100th game for the side against Basel on 19 July 2020.
+He made his 100th appearance for the side against Basel on 19 July 2020.

-In August 2021, he signed a new four-year deal with Servette.
+In August 2021, he put pen to paper on a new four-year deal with Servette.

+With 20 assists, Stevanović finished the 2021–22 season as the league's top assist provider, beating the previous record for most assists in a single campaign, 19, set by Stéphane Chapuisat.

-He made his 200th appearance for the team on 2 March 2023 against FC Rotkreuz and managed to score a goal.
+He played his 200th game for the club on 2 March 2023 against FC Rotkreuz and managed to score a goal.

+In December 2024, he prolonged his contract with Servette until the end of his career.

+He appeared in his 300th match for the team against Young Boys on 11 May 2025.